CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation: How does CodeCoR perform on repository-level code generation? (RQ4)

 To demonstrate the practical applicability of CodeCoR, we tested the framework on various datasets including HumanEval and HumanEval-ET using GPT-4.
 The results indicated significant improvements in accuracy compared to existing methods.
 For instance, on the HumanEval dataset, CodeCoR achieved a Pass@1 accuracy of 94.5\%, and on the HumanEval-ET dataset, it achieved 83.5\%.
 These results are significantly higher compared to other methods such as CodeChain, SCoT, Self-Planning, and CodeCoT, as shown in Table \ref{tab:combined_humaneval}.
+We report additional results on more models and benchmarks in \href{https://github.com/Wwstarry/CodeCoR} {\textbf{our repository}} for reproducibility.